Best Car Insurance for Uber Eats Drivers in 2025 (Check Out the Top 10 Companies)

 Cons

-Some states do not offer Geico’s rideshare insurance, leaving Uber Eats drivers without adequate coverage. -
+- Limited Availability for Delivery Driver Insurance: Some states do not offer Geico’s rideshare insurance, leaving Uber Eats drivers without adequate coverage.

-Uber Eats drivers with prior lapses in insurance coverage may find it difficult to secure low rates.
+- Strict Underwriting Criteria for New Customers: Uber Eats drivers with prior insurance coverage lapses may find it difficult to secure low rates.

 Are you looking for free insurance quotes?